webspiderteam/Bluetooth-DMM-For-Windows/README.md

 For this reasons probably there will not any Update on this project but if there is succestions by you over this project I will try to make them.
 If you have issues with code I also tyr to fix but I'm not sure I can... and one last thing, as I said before I made this project with my Aneng an9002 and Im not sure its compilable with other same type models.
 If its not I could try to integrate them by your helps.

+New Alpha Release is in WPF type and added 10byte protocol that Aneng V05B uses and also another 10byte protocol that Aneng St207 uses.
+You can download it from releases.
+Code is not uploaded yet because it needs more checking.
+Link is here that compiled  https://github.com/webspiderteam/Bluetooth-DMM-For-Windows/releases/tag/WPFAlpha_1.03

 # Contributing